rackerlabs/docs-cloud-rackconnect/rst/dev-guide/overview/document-change-history.rst

+.. _document-change-history:

 Document change history
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This version of the document replaces and obsoletes all previous
 versions.
-The following table describes the most recent changes:
+The following list describes the most recent changes:

 Recent changes
 ---------------